-ShipperHQ uses Google APIs to provide address autocomplete features and show In Store Pickup maps on checkout.
+ShipperHQ uses Google APIs to provide address autocomplete and show In Store Pickup maps on checkout.
 For customers who want to display the map on checkout for In Store Pickup, they’ll need to sign up for and enter a Google API Key for these features to function.

 To create your API Key, enable necessary API services, set up billing and retrieve your API Key:

 - Log into the Google Developer Console with your Google Account